 Mrs. Everest has served as vice president of OPUBCO since June 1996.
 She served as senior assistant secretary of OPUBCO from October 1991 until June 1994 and as secretary of OPUBCO from June 1994 until 1996.
-Mrs. Everest is also a director of OPUBCO, a member of the Board of Regents of the University of Oklahoma and a Trustee of the Presbyterian Health Foundation.
+Mrs. Everest is also a director of OPUBCO, a member of the Board of Regents of the University of Oklahoma, a Trustee of University Health Partners, and a member of the Corporate Board of the Presbyterian Health Foundation.
 Mrs. Everest is the daughter of Mr. Edward L. Gaylord and the sister of Mr. E. K. Gaylord II, both of whom are directors of the Company.